 As Sassy C explains it, they were told Eazy-E’s widow, Tomika Wright, was ultimately in control of the narrative.
 There was a rumor going around that anyone who pushed back against her would be ostracized from the film.

 “It was a bunch of controversy,” Sassy C adds.
 “They pretty much put it on her,” to which J.B. says, “And I totally believe that.
 I think that’s one of the reasons why Dre came out with [HBO’s] The Defiant Ones and included us in that.
 I don’t think they had a whole lot of say on what went on in that movie.
 I also think the way they wanted to appear in that movie, if we would have been a part of it, it would have softened their image.
 I don’t think they wanted it out there like that.”

-For Sassy C, the move to put J.J.
+For Sassy C, Ruthless deciding early on to put J.J.
 Fad out first illustrated “the genius” of Eazy-E.